NelsonScott/Redly/README.md

 [Details][phase-one]

 ### Phase 2: Feeds, JSON API and Backbone Views (~2 days)
 Allow users to create feeds with a URL, store these URLs in the database.
 Create feed API for retrieving feed data with corresponding entries.
 Create Backbone views to display information about a feed on the homepage.
+Ensure feeds index returns feeds only for the current user and that URL's are valid.

 [Details][phase-two]